-19.5.3 Evolution and Function in Gene Regulatory Sequences
+Q.5.3.
+Evolution and function in gene regulatory sequences

-DNA sequences needed to regulate the level, developmental timing, and tissue-specificity of gene expression include promoters that designate the correct start site for transcription, enhancers that increase the level of expression, silencers that decrease the level of expression, and insulators that separate genes and regulatory regions from the effects of neighboring regulatory regions.
-Many but not all of these regulatory regions are conserved among mammals [26, 64].
-Some of the DNA sequences that regulate genes encoding developmental regulatory proteins are conserved from mammals to fish, indicative of strong constraint [62, 88].
-One example is shown in Fig. 19.16.
-However, other regulatory regions show more rapid evolution, e.g., replacing one motif for binding a transcription factor with a similar sequence in another location [19, 50] or being present in only one lineage.
-Despite numerous studies of the extent of conservation of regulatory regions in individual loci,
+DNA sequences needed to regulate the level, developmental timing and tissue-specificity of gene expression include promoters that designate the correct start site for transcription, enhancers that increase the level of expression, silencers that decrease the level of expression, and insulators that separate genes and regulatory regions from the effects of neighboring regulatory regions.
+Many but not all of these regulatory regions are conserved among mammals (Hardison 2000; Pennacchio and Rubin 2001).
+Some of the DNA sequences that regulate genes encoding developmental regulatory proteins are conserved from mammals to fish, indicative of strong constraint (Nobrega et al. 2003; Woolfe et al. 2005).
+One example is shown in Fig. Q.16.
+However, other regulatory regions show more rapid evolution, e.g. replacing one motifs for binding a transcription factor with a similar sequence in another location (Ludwig et al. 2000; Dermitzakis and Clark 2002) or being present in only one lineage.
+Despite numerous studies of the extent of conservation of regulatory regions in individual loci, no clear consensus had emerged on the dominant pattern of conservation.

-PReMod pipeline [6].
-Examples of conserved matches to transcription factor binding site motifs are also shown. (b) This DNA segment is sufficient to enhance expression of a betagalactosidase reporter gene in the hindbrain of a transgenic mouse embryo.
+Fig. Q.16.
+An enhancer of the DACH1 gene predicted by comparative genomics.
+This human gene is homologous to the Drosophila gene dachshund, and it is needed for development of the central nervous system and other organs.
+Within one of the very large introns of DACH1 are some deeply conserved DNA segments.
+Panel (A) shows several features of the Dc2 region, including its conservation from humans to fish, high regulatory potential (Taylor et al. 2006), and prediction as a regulatory module by the PReMod pipeline (Blanchette et al. 2006).
+Examples of conserved matches to transcription factor binding site motifs are also shown.
+Panel (B) shows that this DNA segment is sufficient to enhance expression of a beta-galactosidase reporter gene in the hindbrain of a transgenic mouse embryo.
 The blue stain is a marker for beta-galactosidase activity.
-The Dc2 region was shown to be an enhancer by Nobrega et al. [62]; the image is from the Enhancer Browser (Table 19.3)
+The Dc2 region was shown to be an enhancer by Nobrega et al. (2003); the image is from the Enhancer Browser (Table Q.3).